My Guide to travel while having a full-time job or two

-Nowadays, so many people quit their jobs and travel the world; something I find quite inspiring but in reality not everyone can pack up and race around the world.
+Nowadays, so many people quit their jobs and travel the world; something I find quite inspiring but in reality, not everyone can pack up and race around the world.
 It’s even harder when you have two full-time jobs (a personal choice).
 It comes with loads of challenges; navigating the two like ping-pong balls but somehow, it works well.
-It gets tougher if your travel partner isn’t on the same schedule as you and work arounds often flare up.
+It gets tougher if your travel partner isn’t on the same schedule as you and workarounds often flare up.

-For the last two years, Courtney, my partner and I would sit towards the end of the year, plan dates and hand the full list to our employers the minute we came back in January.
+For the last two years, Courtney, my partner and I would sit towards the end of the year, plan dates and hand the full list to our employers the minute we come back in January.
 (Courtney works right through the festive break hence why we never travel in that time frame).
 That way, we plan ahead and so can they in our absence.
 Its worked well so far besides the odd occasion of having to change dates due to unforeseen reasons.

 Here’s a guide of what worked for me and might work for you too: